-Participants in our 401(k) plan will receive from the plan trustee separate voting instruction cards covering these shares.
+The plan trustee will provide participants in our 401(k) plan separate voting instruction cards covering these shares.
 If voting instructions are not received from participants in the plan, the plan trustee will vote the shares in the same proportion as the votes that were cast by participants.